A word from IC Founders:

 Students officially enroll by completing class registration via the IC website.
 Students who make verbal or emailed requests to enroll are not officially enrolled.
 Students who do not officially enroll may be asked to leave class if it sells out.

 Improv Cincinnati has a 100% satisfaction guarantee for the quality of your experience in classes.
-This guarantee does not apply for factors that impact a student’s decision outside of class, such as but not limited to: scheduling conflicts, timing preferences, location preferences, etc.
+This guarantee does not apply for factors that impact a student’s decision outside of class, such as but not limited to: scheduling conflicts, timing preferences, location preferences, and general anxiety.

 Class Credit: If you’ve taken two or fewer sessions of class, you can withdrawal and receive a credit for the same class in a future round.